kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

 6. Click **Generate Visualization**.
 7. View generated visualization by scrolling down.

-## Using arbitrary visualizations
+## Using custom visualizations

-1. Enable arbitrary visualizations within Kubeflow Pipelines.
+1. Enable custom visualizations within Kubeflow Pipelines.
+    * TODO: Update to include steps for enabling custom visualizations
 2. Open the details of a run.
 3. Select a component.
     * The component that is selected does not matter.
 But, if you want to